ariasmn/dotfiles/README.md

-# Ismael's dotfiles
+# dotfiles

-Backup of my personal dotfiles.
+These are the config files to set up a system so I feel comfortable using it.

-Currently using Fedora WS as my distro and GNOME as my DE.
+Currently running Fedora as my distro and GNOME as my DE.

 ### Load GNOME config